 After you have filed your bankruptcy papers with the court, your bankruptcy is now considered open.
 It will remain that way until you receive your discharge papers from the judge.
 Open bankruptcy auto loans may be made available during this time with both Chapter 7 and Chapter 13 bankruptcies, but with different requirements.

-A chapter 7 bankruptcy is open for approximately three to four months making the process a little more rushed.
+A chapter 7 bankruptcy is open for approximately three to four months making the process a little faster.
 Before you can apply for an auto loan through any subprime lender, you must make sure that your meeting of creditors has taken place.
 Legally, this is called the 341 meeting and allows the creditors listed on your BK papers to ask you questions about your debts.
 Lenders wait for this meeting to be completed before offering financing to debtors because:

 If you've filed for Chapter 13, you have a little more leeway when it comes to car loans during bankruptcy.
-This process is much longer, lasting usually between three to five years.
-The judge will set up a payment plan based on your income, and you will repay a portion of your debts over the life of the bankruptcy.
-If you plan to apply for financing of any kind during this time, you must gain permission from the judge.
+The process is much longer, lasting three or five years.
+The court appointed trustee will set up a payment plan based on your income, and you will repay a portion of your debts over the life of the bankruptcy.
+If you plan to apply for financing of any kind during this time, you must get approval through your trustee.

 Compile a list of reasons as to why you need a new vehicle to present to the court.
 For example:

-Once you have complied your list you must then file this with your trustee or bankruptcy judge.
+Once you have compiled your list, you must then file it with your trustee.
 This is called a Motion to Incur Additional Debt.
 Then you may have to answer questions about the vehicle you want to purchase.
 There could be stipulations added to the loan terms, including how long the loan is, what your interest rate can be, and what your monthly payment must be.
-If the judge accepts your motion, you will receive an Authorization to Incur Additional Debt.
-Once this is obtained you can apply online for a pre-approval and visit a dealership!
+If your motion is accepted, you will receive an Authorization to Incur Additional Debt.
+Once you are authorized, you can proceed with your purchase.